RodolfoFerro/DisAtBot/README.md

-# DABOT: Disaster Attention Bot
+# DisAtBot: Disaster Attention Bot

 Since [September 19th, 2017](https://en.wikipedia.org/wiki/2017_Central_Mexico_earthquake) ([The Guardian](https://www.theguardian.com/world/live/2017/sep/20/mexico-city-earthquake-dozens-dead-powerful-quake-live-updates), [CNN](http://edition.cnn.com/2017/09/19/americas/mexico-earthquake/index.html)), and the following dates in which Mexico has faced several earthquakes, I've been wondering how could reports of damaged zones, people buried under rests of buildings, injuried people in need of medicines and other situations could be handled.